Aravind1022/Movies_data_pipeline/README.md

 IDE	              Visual Studio Code
 Extension       	SQLite Viewer (VS Code)

-#🧩 Data Sources
+🧩 Data Sources
 🎞 1.
 Local CSV Files

 From the MovieLens Small Dataset:
 👉 https://grouplens.org/datasets/movielens/latest/

 Files used:

-movies.csv → Contains movie titles and genres ratings.csv → Contains user ratings for movies
+movies.csv → Contains movie titles and genres

+ratings.csv → Contains user ratings for movies

 🌐 2.
 External API (OMDb API)

 The OMDb API
  is used to enrich movies with extra details such as:

 Director

 Plot

 Box Office earnings

+IMDb rating

-You can register and get a free API key from OMDb API Key Registration
+You can register and get a free API key from OMDb API Key Registration .
 #⚙️ Environment Setup

 1. Create and Activate a Virtual Environment